Bose-Einstein condensate sub-wavelength confinement via superoscillations: Conclusion

 We demonstrated sub-wavelength confinement of a BEC using superoscillations in optical lattices.
 Our approach employs a minimization method that creates superoscillations through destructive interference between fields of different wavelength.

-We used three wavelengths to trap $^{87}$Rb atoms.
-Two wavelengths were far-off-resonance ($\lambda_1 = 702$ nm and $\lambda_2 = 728$ nm).
-The third wavelength was near the D2 resonance ($\lambda_3 = 780$ nm).
+We used two far-off-resonance wavelengths, ($\lambda_1 = 702$ nm and $\lambda_2 = 728$ nm), to trap $^{87}$Rb atoms.
 This combination produced superoscillations within a 250 nm window, smaller than half the shortest wavelength.
-The resulting potential confined a BEC of $2000$ atoms with a ground state energy of 363.6 nK.
+The resulting potential confined a BEC of $2000$ atoms with a ground state energy of 303.8 nK.
 The central density peaks achieved sub-wavelength spacing of 272.3 nm.
 This represents 0.776 times the optical period of the shortest wavelength component.
 Even accounting for the wider spacings between the outer peaks, the total BEC width remained below the diffraction limit.
 Nine density peaks fit within 7.84 optical periods, compared to the expected 8 periods for conventional confinement.

 Our results confirm that superoscillations provide a viable path to sub-wavelength BEC confinement.
 The trade-off is the requirement for high field amplitudes outside the superoscillating region.
 This approach opens new possibilities for ultra-cold atom manipulation beyond traditional diffraction limits.
 Future work could explore optimization of field parameters to reduce required amplitudes while maintaining sub-wavelength confinement.